 The areola is the dark pigmented skin that surrounds the nipple.
 Areola Reduction surgery reduces the circle of pigmented skin found around the nipple.
-It can be performed for both men and women and can be combined with other procedures like Breast, Lift, Gynecomastia, Nipple Reduction or Inverted Nipple Correction.
+It can be performed for both men and women and can be combined with other procedures like Breast Lift, Gynecomastia, Nipple Reduction or Inverted Nipple Correction.
 The areola naturally enlarges, and may darken, in response to the hormones released during puberty and pregnancy.

-Women seek areola reduction for a number of reasons, but mainly to meet a desired standard of beauty or return to the time before weight gain, pregnancy or aging took its toll.
+Women seek breast augmentation with areola reduction for a number of reasons, but mainly to meet a desired standard of beauty or return to the time before weight gain, pregnancy or aging took its toll.
 Although the size of the areola is often genetic, it can increase with age as the skin loses elasticity and sags.
 Breast implants and weight change can also impact the size of the areola.

 For men, a large areola is often associated with male breast enlargement (gynecomastia), and has a feminizing effect on the appearance of the breasts.